ianmorgan/graph-store/docs/index.md

 The API is document centric,
 with each document representing a [DDD Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) .

-The first step is to register a schema associated with a document.
+The first step is to register a schema associated with one or more documents.
 This is in the [GraphQL schema](http://graphql.org/learn/schema/) format.
 The examples here are all based on the [Star Wars](https://github.com/apollographql/starwars-server/blob/master/data/swapiSchema.js) schema from the GraphQL demos.